Disability Tax Credits For Children With ADHD

 • Using Ritalin, Adderall or other medications to manage the condition.

-• Routine community care and counselling.
+• Routine community care and counseling.

-As a general rule, any type of therapy or counselling that is needed several times per week in order to manage a condition will often increase the chances of being eligible for the tax credit.
+As a general rule, any type of therapy or counselling that is needed several times per week to manage a condition will often increase the chances of being eligible for the tax credit.

 Applying for the Disability Tax Credit

 If you and your medical practitioner believe that your child fits the requirements, you must together fill out the application Form T2201.
 As the guardian of the child with a disability, you will be required to fill out the first section of the form which contains personal information about yourself and your child.
-This will include fairly straightforward information such as names, addresses, birth dates and a social insurance number.
+This will include fairly straightforward information such as names, addresses, birth dates, and a social insurance number.

 The second part of the form will have to be filled out by your medical practitioner to certify that your child’s case does indeed comply with the aforementioned criteria.
-Without this section, there is absolutely no chance of receiving the tax credit.
+Without this section, there is no chance of receiving the tax credit.

-Once you have the form completely filled out and signed by your doctor, you can submit the form to your own accountant when you submit your yearly taxes – or you can submit it to the CRA at any point during the year to ensure you get a timely response.
+Once you have the form filled out and signed by your doctor, you can submit the form to your accountant when you submit your yearly taxes – or you can submit it to the CRA at any point during the year to ensure you get a timely response.
 Many times clarification may be required with these types of forms, and you’ll want to have plenty of time to do just that.

 Getting Approved